kamytroste/FormsPM/README.md

 // Create a new Custom Form instance
 $form = Form::create(FormType::CUSTOM_FORM);

-// Set the title of the custom formspm
+// Set the title of the custom form
 $form->setTitle("Custom Form");

 // Add an input field where the player can enter their name